Return to Sea

 Sure enough the boat was rolling hard for an hour until we came into the protection of the James river and set anchor near our next port-of-call, Portsmouth, Virginia.
 In the morning, the winds were diminished but still pushing off the dock, along with a bit of current.
 We threw a bowline to the dockmaster who secured it to a piling and attempted to apply power on the line to pull us around.
 This failed to bring us in so threw a second line to the dock and once secure, used the stern winch to haul the boat into the dock.
 Certainly not the easiest landing!

-We found someone from a local yard to watch the boat and ensure the power remained on and headed to California to catch up with Paul and Jacob for Halloween in Los Angeles and our friend Nick’s birthday just north of Ensenada in Mexico.
+We found someone from a local yard to watch the boat and ensure the power remained on and headed to California to catch up with Paul for Halloween in Los Angeles and our friend Nick’s birthday just north of Ensenada in Mexico.
 Ten days later, we were back at Tidewater Marina to discover that two of our three air conditioning compressors have failed, so now, we wait on replacements as the temperature has fallen from a high of 80 several days ago to a high of 47 today.
 Thankfully the heat still works!

 Hopefully we’ll be moving south again with a week or two – those mid-eighties temperatures in Florida are sounding very enticing right now!